Electrostatically Assembled Open Square and Checkerboard Superlattices: Results and Discussion

 To definitively determine the nature of the crystalline films observed in our GISAXS experiments, specifically whether they constitute a monolayer or multilayers, we performed complementary XRR measurements from the same films.
 As detailed below, and further supported by data in the Supporting Information (SI), all films discussed hereafter consist of a single NP monolayer, which can either fully or partially cover the interface.
-Fig. \ref{fig:Checkerboard_Square_ref} (a) presents the XRR curves obtained from a 1:4 mixture of COOH‐PEG5k-Au5 and NH$_2$‐PEG2k-Au10 at three different pH values (6, 4, and 3), corresponding to the samples analyzed by GISAXS in Fig. \ref{fig:Checkerboard_Square_1}(a-c).
-The solid lines through the experimental data (represented by symbols as indicated) denote the best fits.
-The ED profiles derived from these fits are displayed in Figure \ref{fig:Checkerboard_Square_ref}(b).
-The characteristic thickness of the excess ED layer, consistently on the order of 10 nm, provides strong evidence that the films responsible for the 2D diffraction patterns consist of a single layer of AuNPs.
-Furthermore, the lower integrated excess ED observed at pH 6 and pH 4, compared to that at pH 3, indicates incomplete/lower surface coverage.
+Fig. \ref{fig:Checkerboard_Square_ref} (a) presents the XRR curves obtained from a 1:4 mixture of COOH‐PEG5k-Au5 and NH$_2$‐PEG2k-Au10 at three different pH values (6, 4, and 3), corresponding to the samples analyzed by GISAXS in Fig. \ref{fig:Checkerboard_Square_1} (a-c).
+The solid lines through the experimental data (represented by symbols as indicated) denote the best fits as discussed in the Methods and in more detail in SI.
+The ED profiles derived from these fits are displayed in Fig. \ref{fig:Checkerboard_Square_ref} (b).
+The characteristic thickness of the excess ED layer, consistently on the order of 10 nm, provides definitive evidence that the films responsible for the 2D diffraction patterns consist of a single layer of AuNPs.
+Furthermore, the lower integrated excess ED observed at pH 6 and pH 4, compared to that at pH 3, indicates incomplete or lower surface coverage.
 This suggests a morphology where discrete crystallites coexist with bare water regions, effectively forming a 'crystal-moat' structure at these higher pH values, as illustrated schematically next to Fig. \ref{fig:Checkerboard_Square_ref}(b).

-Similar XRR curves for the core-matched binary system of COOH‐PEG5k-Au10 and NH$_2$‐PEG2k-Au10 (corresponding to the samples in Fig. \ref{fig:Checkerboard_Square_1}(d-f)) are shown in Fig. \ref{fig:Checkerboard_Square_ref}(c).
+Similar XRR curves for the core-matched binary system of COOH‐PEG5k-Au10 and NH$_2$‐PEG2k-Au10 (corresponding to the samples in Fig. \ref{fig:Checkerboard_Square_1} (d-f)) are shown in Fig. \ref{fig:Checkerboard_Square_ref} (c).
 The derived ED profiles in Fig. \ref{fig:Checkerboard_Square_ref} (d) confirm the single-layer nature of these films as well.
 A schematic illustration in Fig. \ref{fig:Checkerboard_Square_ref} visually summarizes the observed interfacial morphologies: a densely packed, intact AuNP monolayer is formed at pH 3, contrasting with the morphology at pH 4 and 6, where dispersed crystallites are separated by regions of bare water, resembling 'moats'.

 To probe the role of PEG MW, we swapped the polymer ligands in our binary system: COOH-PEG2k was replaced by COOH-PEG5k, and NH\textsubscript{2}-PEG5k by NH\textsubscript{2}-PEG2k, yielding COOH-PEG5k-Au5 and NH\textsubscript{2}-PEG2k-Au10.
 Varying the PEG chain length changes the thickness of the polymer brush, longer chains extend further into solution, while also altering grafting density.
 Together, these effects adjust both the spatial arrangement of the PEG (thus $\gamma$) and the magnitude of the surface charge, leading to different interfacial assembly behaviors. \cite{zhang2017interfacial,nayak2025effect}